ppy/osu-wiki/wiki/FAQ/en.md

 -   Proper mouse positioning and hand-eye coordination.
 -   Your hardware capability (especially your mouse/tablet).

 These are some of the vital skills you will learn as you progress your journey on becoming an osu! rhythm master.
-Before you set out to become a rhythm master, you must learn the basics (and theories) of the hitable objects.
+Before you set out to become a rhythm master, you must learn the basics (and theories) of the hittable objects.

-Let us learn about what the hitable objects are, shall we?
+Let us learn about what the hittable objects are, shall we?

 ##### Hit-circles
 ![Hit-circles][osu_hitcircles image]

 Here you can see the circles you have to tap.

-The smaller coloured approach circle on the outside shrinks and you have to hit the note at the exact point when it touches the white border of hit-circle.
-To understand the hidden charm of hit-circles, you should not only rely on your perception (your eyes) but also the understanding of the beatmaps' beats and rhythm by your ears (auditory).
+A thin, similar coloured approach circle on the outside of the hit-circle will shrinks over time, and you have to hit the note at the exact point when it touches the white border of the hit-circle.
+To understand the hidden charm of hit-circles, you should not only rely on your perception (your eyes) but also the understanding of the beatmap's beats and rhythm by your ears (auditory).

 ##### Sliders
 ![Sliders][osu_slider image]

 Here we have a slider.

 First, you have to hit it at the right moment, but it does not end there.
 A ball will start to move across the path you see.
 You have to hold the mouse/keyboard-button (or your finger/pen on the tablet) and keep your pointer inside the thick orange circle surrounding the ball as it moves.
-You cannot control the movement, and you must follow its movement.
 The orange circle will appear if you are holding it and disappears when you leave it.

 Sometimes, as in the screenshot above, you have to move back at the end of the path.
 You can tell by the reverse symbol at the end of the path.